agarrharr/awesome-cli-apps/readme.md

 - [flog](http://github.com/mingrammer/flog) - A fake log generator for log formats such as apache-common, apache error and RFC3164 syslog.
 - [isitfit](http://github.com/autofitcloud/isitfit) - Manage AWS EC2 rightsizing.
 - [docker-shell](https://github.com/Trendyol/docker-shell) - Simple interactive docker interface.
+- [docker-pushrm](https://github.com/christian-korneck/docker-pushrm) - A Docker CLI plugin that that lets you push the README.md file from the current directory to a container registry.
+Supports Docker Hub, Quay and Harbor.

 ### Release